KS-py/binance-bitcoin-trading-script/README.md

 To install all the dependencies and "node index.js" to start the script

-##DISCLAIMER: Crypto trading and all trading for that fact involves risk, hence I am responsible for any
-trading results this script will produce.
+##DISCLAIMER: Crypto trading and all trading for that fact involves risk, hence I am not responsible for any trading results this script will produce.
 It is just for educational purposes.
 Thank you